 If an employee requests a continuous period of leave, an employer must agree to it.
 However, an employer may refuse a request by an employee to split the period of leave and insist that an employee takes the leave all at once.
 Any refusal of leave must be given to the employee in writing within 14 days of their request.

-The most important concept in Shared Parental Leave is the EWC.
+The most important concept in shared parental leave is the EWC.
 It does not matter when the child is actually born, whether early or late.
-The entitlement for Shared Parental Leave is only dependent on whether the EWC falls on or after the 5 April 2015 not that baby is born after then.
+The entitlement for shared parental leave is only dependent on whether the EWC falls on or after 05 April 2015, not that baby is born after then.

-Whilst on Shared Parental Leave employees may be entitled to Shared Parental Pay.
+Whilst on shared parental leave employees may be entitled to Shared Parental Pay.
 If an employee qualifies, Shared Parental Pay is paid up to 37 weeks at the lower of the statutory rate (currently £138.18 per week) or 90% of the parent’s pay.
 This is the same amount of pay as statutory maternity and paternity pay.
-However, there is currently no requirement for employers to pay the first 6 weeks of Shared Parental Pay at 90% of the parent’s earnings as is the case for statutory maternity pay.
+However, there is currently no requirement for employers to pay the first six weeks of Shared Parental Pay at 90% of the parent’s earnings as is the case for statutory maternity pay.

 If a company pays enhanced Maternity Pay during maternity leave, does that mean that they should pay enhanced Shared Parental Pay?

-If you would like any further advice on shared parental leave or any other aspect of employment law, please do contact the team for a confidential chat.
+If you would like any further advice on shared parental leave or any other aspect of employment law, please do contact our Employment & HR team on 01332 340 211 for a confidential chat.